 - Return books, videos, etc.

-- Removed your own fixtures and fittings from walls
+- Removed your fixtures and fittings from walls

-- Put important items such as passports and tickets in your personal luggage.
+- Put essential items such as passports and tickets in your luggage.
 Make sure they are not by accident packed

 - Arrange for someone to look after your children on the packing days (this can be a stressful time for them)

 - Wash any items that may be of interest to quarantine. (i. e. mowers, garden tools, golf equipment, bicycles, etc.)